akydyrbay/coffee-shop/README.md

 # coffee

-Project Overview
+## Project Overview
-This project focuses on transitioning from a JSON-based data storage solution to a PostgreSQL relational database for managing business operations.
+This project focuses on data storage solution on PostgreSQL relational database for managing business operations.
 The goal is to refactor existing handlers and the data access layer (repositories) to interact with PostgreSQL using SQL queries, improving scalability and maintainability.
 In addition to the refactor, new features for aggregation and reporting will be implemented to leverage PostgreSQL's powerful querying capabilities.

 By moving to PostgreSQL, the application can benefit from the robustness of relational databases, allowing for more complex operations, easier data consistency, and improved performance.
 You will gain hands-on experience with SQL, PostgreSQL, and the principles of database design, including table relationships and advanced data types.

-Learning Objectives
+## Learning Objectives
 1. SQL
 Develop proficiency in writing SQL queries to interact with relational databases.
 Implement basic CRUD (Create, Read, Update, Delete) operations using SQL.